lucianopereira86/NetCore3-Heroku/README.md

 ### .Net Core 3

 Download the web API from this GitHub repository: [NetCore3-MySQL](https://github.com/lucianopereira86/NetCore3-MySQL).
-Follow the instructions from this [article](https://dev.to/lucianopereira86/net-core-web-api-part-2-mysql-3bje) to make the required database connection.
+Follow the instructions to make the required database connection.

 In the _api_ folder, create manually a file called "Dockerfile" without extension and edit it with this lines: